What Obama's win may mean for personal tax planning

-(Reuters) - Uncertainty about who will occupy the White House is over now that President Barack Obama has been re-elected, but uncertainty about taxes is still with us.
+Nov 7 (Reuters) - Uncertainty about who will occupy the White House is over now that U.S. President Barack Obama has been re-elected, but uncertainty about taxes is still with us.
 There is no need to feel paralyzed though.

 Tax advisers say it is possible now to suggest tax planning moves that could be a smart way for individuals to play a second Obama presidency, though a lot of variables remain.